 - Cultural diversity

 Germany has 16 federal states plus thousands of towns and cities.
 With so many options, it is understandable that students could find it difficult to decide.
 Even though the university you choose to study in itself is crucial, the city or town where the university is located has a significant impact on your decision.
 For instance, the German city you want to live and study in will determine the cost of living, safety, and employment rate.
-Let us discuss the 5 best cities for international students in Germany.
+Let us discuss the 5 best cities in Germany for international students.

 There are parks, gardens, and lakes all over the city, making it quite a delight for nature lovers.
 The city of Berlin is renowned for having a thriving nightlife.
 There are several options for students to go to beach bars, clubs, outdoor concerts, operas, and festivals.
 The best way to navigate the city is by using the public transportation system, particularly trains.